Our Started Guardian Program

 With his loyal temperament, affectionate personality, and protective nature, Bentley would make an excellent homestead and family LGD for someone looking for a true companion as well as a guardian.

-Please reach out if you’d like more information or to meet Mr. Bentley in person.
+Transportation will be the responsibility of the new owner.
+Reach out for more information or to meet Mr. Bentley in person.

 Contact us for further information about our started dogs